 Unfortunately, not every doctor, caregiver, educator, or family member can recognize a child or teen’s learning challenge.
 Unfortunately, that means many teens fail to get the support they need to succeed.

-As part of the private school program at Stonewater, our on-staff teacher and tutors are available to help each student with any challenges they have with their coursework.
+As part of the Nationally Accredited Private School program at Stonewater, our on-staff teacher and tutors are available to help each student with any challenges they have with their coursework.
 We balance the academic schedule with therapeutic sessions to create an optimal environment for simultaneous clinical treatment and academic advancement.

 Stonewater Can Support Teens With Learning Challenges

 Teens with learning challenges will thrive with the right support system of sensitive and compassionate advocates.
 There are a number of ways teachers, caregivers, and families can support your teen.

 Every teen has something they’re good at, whether it’s art, writing, sports, or being a good friend to others.
 Help teens recognize and appreciate their strengths so that they will build self-confidence and self-esteem.

 Children and teens with learning challenges often experience severe disorganization.
 They need ways to structure both time and space.
 Create clear routines and schedules for what needs to be done at what time.
 You can also set up easy-to-use storage and workspaces to promote clarity and organization.

 Empower Them to Make Choices about Their Learning

 Because they find learning difficult, teens with learning challenges may have difficulty making decisions about what they want to do.
 You can put the power in their hands.
 Try to encourage them to do things they love and make them feel empowered, such as cooking, building something, or making their own movie.

 Seek Expert Guidance